First mixed Laplace eigenfunctions with no hot spots: Introduction

 \begin{remk} Let $\Omega$ be a graph domain with $D$ and $N$ as above.
 Let $\Omega'$ be the union of $\Omega$ and its reflection over $N$.
 Let $u'$ be the extension of a first mixed eigenfunction $u$ of $(\Omega,D,N)$ to $\Omega'$ via reflection.
 Since $u'\geq 0$, it follows that $u'$ is a first Dirichlet eigenfunction of $\Omega'$.
-In the case that $\Omega'$ is smooth and strictly convex, then the fact that there is a unique critical point on $N$ follows from a result of Cabr\'{e} and Chanillo on critical points of positive solutions to semilinear elliptic problems (see Theorem 1 of \cite{CC}). \end{remk} \begin{remk} If $f(a)=f(b)>0$, then we may identify the vertical edges of $\Omega$ to obtain a cylindrical surface.
-A simple modification of the proof of Theorem \ref{Gpairs} shows that this surface with analogous boundary conditions has no hot spots. \end{remk} An immediate application of Theorem \ref{Gpairs} is one of the cases stated in Theorem \ref{mainthm}.

-\begin{coro} Let $P$ be a triangle and $N$ be an edge of $P$ such that the vertices adjacent to $N$ are non-obtuse.
-Let $D=\partial P\setminus \overline{N}$.
-If $L$ is the constant vector field extending the outward normal vector field to $N$, then $Lu>0$ in $P$.
-Moreover, $u$ has a unique critical point (which is the global maximum), and it is contained in $N$. \end{coro}
+If $\Omega'$ is smooth and strictly convex, the fact that there is exactly one critical point follows from the main result of \cite{CC}. \end{remk}

 Theorem \ref{Gpairs} is somewhat surprising because we expect there to exist hot spots when $D$ is sufficiently large.
 However, we can construct graph domains where $D$ comprises an arbitrarily large proportion of the boundary of $\Omega$ (for example, take $\Omega$ to be an acute triangle with $N$ equal to its shortest edge). \\ The paper is organized as follows.
 We begin by studying the behavior of eigenfunctions near the vertices of polygons and graph domains in Section \ref{vertex}.
 We then use these results and the methods demonstrated in \cite{remarksoncritset} to prove Theorem \ref{finitecritset} in Section \ref{finite}.
 As in the Judge-Mondal proof of the hot spots conjecture for triangles, we then study in Section \ref{killing} the zero-level sets of various derivatives of first mixed eigenfunctions.
-In Section \ref{graphtheorem}, we prove Theorems \ref{Gpairs} and \ref{bound}.
+In Section \ref{graphtheorem}, we prove Theorem \ref{bound}.
 In Section \ref{critedge}, we provide a technical classification of the critical points of first mixed eigenfunctions that will be essential in the proof of Theorem \ref{mainthm} in the case of obtuse triangles.
-Finally, in Section \ref{triangletheorem}, we prove Theorem \ref{mainthm}, which is the combination of Corollary \ref{acutetwosided} and Propositions \ref{obtusetwosided}, \ref{acuteNeumann}, and \ref{obtuseNeumann} below.
+Finally, in Section \ref{triangletheorem}, we prove Theorem \ref{mainthm}, which is the combination of Propositions \ref{obtusetwosided}, \ref{acuteNeumann}, and \ref{obtuseNeumann} below.